In this guide:

 You need to get a Decision in Principle with us first before you can apply for a full mortgage.

-You can apply with advice by phoning us and booking an appointment with one of our Mortgage Advisers on 0345 609 25 30 (Monday to Friday, 8am to 6pm.
+Call us on 0345 609 25 30 Monday to Friday, 8am to 6pm.
 Saturday, 8.30am to 4pm.
-Closed Sundays and bank holidays).
-Our appointments can be done through a phone or video call.
+Closed Sundays and bank holidays.

-They'll also help you to understand what information and documents you'll need to provide when applying including what you need if you’re self-employed or a contractor.
+They’ll also help you to understand what information and documents you'll need to provide when applying, including what you need if you’re self-employed or a contractor.

 Our mortgage rates and fees